cburgmer/rasterizeHTML.js/README.md

 The code is tested under Firefox, Chrome & Safari.

-There's basic support for Microsoft Edge.

-**It's not working under [any Internet Explorer version.](https://github.com/cburgmer/rasterizeHTML.js/wiki/Limitations#ie)**
+There's basic support for Microsoft Edge, however **it will not work under [any version of Internet Explorer](https://github.com/cburgmer/rasterizeHTML.js/wiki/Limitations#ie).**

 Also the individual browsers still have some issues when rendering SVGs with embedded HTML to the canvas.